Reedsouthard/rns4918/readme.md

 ## Deployment

 > [!IMPORTANT]
-> You cannot deploy Lunaar to a static host, such as GitHub Pages or Cloudflare Pages.
+> You cannot deploy rns to a static host, such as GitHub Pages or Cloudflare Pages.

 ### You can click the button below to quickly deploy to a platform.